learn-with-me/Development-Setup-Handbook/04-devops/Docker/cheatsheet.md

-docker container run -it openjdk                            # Run container in an interactive mode docker container run -d jboss/wildfly                       # Run container in a detached mode docker container run -d --name web jboss/wildfly docker container run -it --name web jboss/wildfly bash       [This is to override the default command and run your own] docker container run -it --name web -P jboss/wildfly             [To let the container pick a random port] docker container run -it --name web -p 8080:8080 jboss/wildfly   [To let the container pick the port passed in]
+docker container run -it openjdk                            # Run container in an interactive mode docker container run -d jboss/wildfly                       # Run container in a detached mode docker container run -d --name web jboss/wildfly docker container run -it --name web jboss/wildfly bash      # This is to override the default command and run your own docker container run -it --name web -P jboss/wildfly             [To let the container pick a random port] docker container run -it --name web -p 8080:8080 jboss/wildfly   [To let the container pick the port passed in]

 docker container logs <container_name>
-docker container logs unruffled_easley docker container logs unruffled_easley -f         [Tailing the logs]
+docker container logs unruffled_easley docker container logs unruffled_easley -f                   # Tailing the logs

-docker container stop <container-id>                        # Stop the container docker container stop bb655989064b docker container rm bb655989064b                            # Remove the container docker container rm -f bb655989064b
+docker container stop <container-id>                        # Stop the container docker container stop bb655989064b docker container rm bb655989064b                            # Remove the container docker container rm -f bb655989064b                         # Stop and remove the container in a single command

+You need to be able to expose ports and attach volumes , so that it can deploy .war files to it.
 ```

 ##### Docker Machine \(not required on Unix machine\)